atomist-skills/terraform-skill/README.md

 standardized way — not running locally on their laptop.
 This skill allows the entire team to utilize a common workflow simply by pushing their changes to a git repo (and using all the same practices you would on any development project).
-In addition, the Terraform skill provides visibility into the infrastructure changes being applied either through the web based log view or through ChatOps integration.
+In addition, the Terraform skill provides visibility into the infrastructure changes being applied either through the web-based log view or through ChatOps integration.

 By default, the skill will first run a `terraform plan` and notify you of the changes to be made via a Chat message.
-Here you can review the proposed changes and, if appropriate, approve them which will cause a `terraform apply` to be run.
-This skill can also be used in an `auto-approve` mode in which changes will be automatically approved provided a plan successfully runs.
+Here you can review the proposed changes and, if appropriate, approve them.
+This will cause a `terraform apply` to be run.
+This skill can also be used in an `auto-approve` mode in which changes will be automatically approved, provided a plan successfully runs.

 # Before you get started